Elephant and Castle is becoming a better place for pedestrians.

 Dickens Square Park

-Consultation will begin shortly on reconfiguring the park layout, introducing new play and recreation facilities and improving the links between the park and other open spaces in the vicinity.
+Southwark Council is consulting residents on plans to reconfigure the park layout, introduce new play and recreation facilities and improve the links between the park and other open spaces in the vicinity.

 Nursery Row Park